vidbina/vidbina.github.io/_drafts/2018-01-19-notifications-through-dbus.markdown

 ---
 Yesterday, a bit of config hacking with Lassulus at c-base, resulted to a bunch of new ideas that I would like to implement.
 In short, I would like to mimick one specific feature that I remember from my Alfred usage days on OSX on my Linux setup.
 Think about typing mathmatical expressions and getting the answers presented through popups or notifications, for starters.
 Perhaps even copying it to the clipboard right away, or at least allowing the user to click the notification or a button on a notification to perform the copy operation.

-So this post documents my journey and learnings in my attempts to solve this issue.
+This post documents my journey and learnings in my attempts to solve this issue.

 At this stage I had already installed notify-osd on my NixOS :snowflake: mech before.
 Puzzled by notify-osd automatically starting after me logging in,